How to Calculate a Retainer Fee

 A retainer fee is an agreed-upon upfront cost for a service set before you provide the service.
 Essentially, it’s an advance payment to a professional or agency for future or continued service.

-Retainers are the most common pricing model for digital marketing agencies.
-Our latest industry surveys show that 3 out of 4 digital agencies use the retainer model.
-Agencies that use the retainer pricing model tend to have more stable growth rates, regardless of the overall economic environment.
+Retainers are an incredibly common pricing model for digital marketing agencies.
+Our latest industry surveys show that 9 out of 10 digital agencies use the retainer model.

 How Do Digital Agencies Structure Their Retainers?